 Open a book of endless possibilities with an Associate of Arts Transfer degree in English.

 The dream of crafting words and creating stories is a degree way.
 We offer an AA degree that you can either transfer to a 4-year university or go right into the workforce.
 Our program will improve your language, writing, and critical-thinking skills.
-Build a portfolio of real word writing assignments, poetry publication, or make your own film.
+Build a portfolio of real world writing assignments, poetry publication, or make your own film.
 The creativity will continue to flow during your time here at ACC.

 What You'll Learn